Create a CSV from a mysqldump command

 Have you ever wanted to edit MySQL data in Excel?

-In this article, we'll show you how to convert MySQL data to CSV and make it readable in Excel.
+This article summarizes how to convert MySQL data to CSV format so that it can be read in Excel.

 The mysqldump command is often used to write the contents of mysql to a file, but if no special specification is given, the output will be in SQL format